Can Sony crash the pocket camcorder party?

 Father would also be alarmed to discover tape-based recording has been gradually phased out over the past couple of years at consumer level in favour of storing video on built-in hard drives or, as with digital stills cameras, removable media cards - the advantage of the latter being that the camcorder's memory is expandable and thus, as much as possible in a fast changing environment, the device itself is future proofed.

 A case in point is Sony's CMOS sensor incorporating MHS-PM1, or as its manufacturer would have it "bloggie" or "mobile HD snap camera", which allows its paltry 12MB internal memory to be supplemented by virtue of the fact that it also accepts the company's proprietary (but here optional) Pro Duo Memory Stick.
 Just as well as it records High Definition footage at 1440 x 1080 pixels at a respectably smooth 30 frames per second in MP4 format, which will rapidly eat away at any storage capacity and give your hard drive a battering into the bargain.
 The alternative is to shoot less memory hungry 5-megapixel JPEG photos.
+Dual recording buttons fall readily under the thumb and flank a thin 4x digital zoom lever, which again makes for user-friendly operation.
+If we've a grumble it's that, as with most mini HD camcorders, the 4.6cm or 1.8-inch, 230k dot resolution LCD monitor provided is poky, especially since the image is cropped further when you switch it on to ape widescreen format.

 No comments: